MicrosoftDocs/cloud-adoption-framework/docs/get-started/migrate.md

 - Raw data on existing inventory.
 - Quantitative analysis on existing inventory to refine the business justification.
 - Qualitative analysis of the first 10 workloads.
-- Update business justification in the [strategy and plan template](https://raw.githubusercontent.com/microsoft/CloudAdoptionFramework/master/plan/cloud-adoption-framework-strategy-and-plan-template.docx).
+- Business justification documented in the [strategy and plan template](https://raw.githubusercontent.com/microsoft/CloudAdoptionFramework/master/plan/cloud-adoption-framework-strategy-and-plan-template.docx).

 <br>